zullehuma55/sales-analysis-dashboard-powerbi/README.md

 Sales show consistent growth across recent years.
 Some products generate high sales but relatively lower profit margins, indicating potential pricing or cost optimization opportunities.

+🚀 How to Use
+Download the .pbix file
+Open using Power BI Desktop
+Explore the interactive dashboard using filters and slicers.

+📬 Contact
+If you have feedback or collaboration opportunities, feel free to connect.